Self-Hosting

 Cloud

-I chose OVHCloud for my setup to keep my data within EU, as well as since their VPS pricing is extremely good for my purpose.
+I chose OVHCloud for my setup to keep my data within the EU, and because their VPS pricing is extremely good for my purpose.
 I set up two VPSes:

-- 4vCores, 8 GB RAM VPS to run an Uptime checker, and some backup services
+• 4 vCores, 8 GB RAM VPS to run an Uptime Kuma , some backup services, and a Forgejo Runner

 Both VPSes use Yunohost to manage deployment of applications.
 The main VPS’s applications include:

-And others.
-The CPU/RAM is more than enough to handle any of the traffic + video encoding, the main issue being storage costs.
+The CPU/RAM is more than enough to handle all of the traffic + video encoding, the main issue being storage costs.
 Whenever possible, applications are set up to use OVHCloud’s S3 backend to store data.
-Where it’s not possible, I utilise rclone S3 mounts to handle applications with large amount of data.
+If it is not supported directly, I mount applications’ local filesystems on S3 via rclone.

 The only non-EU element is CloudFlare as they are my domain registrar and DNS provider.